romans-weapon/kubernetes-knowledge-base/notes/kubernetes/KubernetesGuide.md

 ### Node Selectors and Node Affinity

-Some times you want your app to run on the nodes having higher configurations so that the joB doesn't fail.In such cases you need to label the nodes and then use node selectors in your pod definition files to schedule the pod on that particular node
+Some times you want your app to run on the nodes having higher configurations so that the job doesn't fail.In such cases you need to label the nodes and then use node selectors in your pod definition files to schedule the pod on that particular node